Francis George: Religious freedom

-George further outlined in October 2010 how he believed religious freedoms in the United States and other Western societies were endangered.
+George further outlined in 2010 how he believed religious freedoms in the United States and other Western societies were endangered.
 In a speech to a group of priests, he said, "I expect to die in bed, my successor will die in prison and his successor will die a martyr in the public square.
 His successor will pick up the shards of a ruined society and slowly help rebuild civilization, as the church has done so often in human history."
 The quote was originally published online without the second sentence.
 In a 2014 interview, George said:

-LGBT rights
+LGBTQ rights

 When a new route was proposed for the 2012 annual Chicago Pride Parade that would take it past a Catholic church, George told an interviewer: "you don't want the Gay Liberation Movement to morph into something like the Ku Klux Klan, demonstrating in the streets against Catholicism."
 In response, LGBT advocates in Chicago called for George's resignation, but George said: "When the pastor's request for reconsideration of the plans was ignored, the organizers invited an obvious comparison to other groups who have historically attempted to stifle the religious freedom of the Catholic Church."
 Two weeks later, George apologized: "This has evidently wounded a good number of people.
 I have family members myself who are gay and lesbian, so it's part of our lives.
 So I'm sorry for the hurt."
 He said he was "speaking out of fear that I have for the church's liberty and I was reaching for an analogy which was very inappropriate ...Sometimes fear is a bad motivation."
 LGBT rights advocates accepted his apology.

-On January 1, 2013, in a pastoral letter to the archdiocese, George stated that the passage of a same-sex marriage legislation in Illinois, which appeared imminent, would be "acting against the common good of society.
+In a 2013 pastoral letter to the Archdiocese of Chicago, George stated that the passage of same-sex marriage legislation in Illinois, which appeared imminent, would be "acting against the common good of society.
 This proposed legislation will have long-term consequences because laws teach; they tell us what is socially acceptable and what is not, and most people conform to the dictates of their respective society, at least in the short run".